-The firm’s attorneys offer extensive knowledge and experience, assisting both franchisees and franchisors.
-We represent clients throughout the greater Atlanta area, including Fulton County and Cobb County.
+The firm’s attorneys offer extensive knowledge and experience, assisting both franchisees and franchisers.
+We represent clients throughout the Greater Atlanta area, including Fulton County and Cobb County.
 Our firm provides comprehensive business law services to clients throughout the region.

 The Franchisee: Buying a Franchise Business

 Many franchise operators are first-time business owners.
 Briskin, Cross & Sanford, LLC, counsels franchise buyers through the entire startup process, including business formation and consulting on employee matters, regulations, taxes and other business issues.

 Our attorneys can also negotiate the terms of the franchise agreement.
 The franchisee must adhere strictly to terms of the contract regarding the product or service itself, as well as specifics about the use of the franchised name, signage and marketing materials.

 Briskin, Cross & Sanford, LLC, has counseled clients in purchasing every type of franchise, including food service, retail, cleaning services, auto transmission shops and gas stations, real estate and publications.
 We will advise on any franchise opportunity you may be contemplating.

 The Franchiser: Meeting All Requirements